uriel1998/gpgfinder/README.md

 # gpgfinder

-Interface to find and add GPG signatures from keyservers
+Find and add GPG signatures from keyservers from exported addressbook

 ## Discussion